-The Republic of Albania has committed itself to the implementation of and adherence to Pacts and International Agreements related to disarmament, non-proliferation and arms control.
+For several years, the Republic of Albania has committed itself to the implementation of and adherence to Pacts and International Agreements related to disarmament, non-proliferation and arms control.
 These Agreements have become part of national legislation and are constantly enforced.
 Albania is a signatory of the following international agreements: